-Table 2.1: Key policies measures incorporating climate adaptation and mitigation
+Table 2.1: Key policies measures incorporating climate adaptation and mitigation measures

 Chapter Policies & objectives 1.
 Introduction, Strategic Context & Core Strategy Identifies climate action and just transition to a climate resilient, biodiversity rich and climate neutral economy as a strategic goal.
 Identifies the protection and enhancement of the natural environment and the green network as strategic goal.
-Facilitates compact growth of the city through the integration of land use and sustainable mobility networks and the redevelopment of brownfield and undertilised lands.
+Facilitates compact growth of the city through the integration of land use and sustainable mobility networks and the redevelopment of brownfield and underutilised lands.
 2. Climate Action Supports the just transition to a climate resilient, biodiversity rich, carbon neutral economy.
 Supports the implementation of all international, European, national and local objectives set out in government and sectoral climate plans and the Galway City Council Climate Adaptation Strategy 2019-2024.
 Promotes the development of renewable energy infrastructure, green infrastructure and nature based solutions and flood risk management in the city.
 Supports the delivery of Coirib go Cósta Flood Relief Scheme.
 Supports the designated Decarbonising Zone (DZ) and actions arising from the Energy Master Plan for Galway City.
 Supports the transition to a circular economy.
 3. Housing and Sustainable Neighbourhoods Supports the '15-Minute City' concept and the creation of sustainable residential neighbourhoods through the provision of community services and facilities in tandem with residential development.
 Supports compact growth and higher residential density on strategic Regeneration and Opportunity Sites and sites close to public transport.
 Supports the integration of green infrastructure, energy efficiency and life time adaptability in the layout of new developments.

+4. Sustainable Mobility and Transportation

-4. Sustainable Supports the integration of land use and transportation to Mobility and encourage compact growth, shift to sustainable mobility and Transportation reduction in greenhouse gas emissions.
-Supports the '15-Minute City' concept to reduce dependence on car use and encourage sustainable mobility.
-Supports the delivery of public transport and sustainable mobility projects in the Galway Transport Strategy (GTS) such as Cross City Link, Bus Connects and the National Greenway Network in the city.
-Supports the expansion of the EV charging network 5.
-Natural Heritage, Promotes nature based solutions to contribute to climate Recreation resilience and Amenity Supports the implementation of the National Biodiversity Action Plan (2017-2023), All-Ireland Pollinator Plan 2021-2025 and the Galway City Biodiversity Action Plan 2014-2024.
-Supports the protection of sites of ecological importance, the protection of wildlife corridors and stepping stones and the restoration of biodiversity through green design features in the city.
-Supports the development of a Green and Blue Network.
-6. Economy, Supports the transition to a low carbon economy.
-Enterprise Supports new employment which is aligned with climate and Retail action and the circular economy.
-Supports the integration of employment, housing and sustainable transport modes.
-Facilitates the development of vibrant District, Neighbourhood and Local Centres with range of retail. community and leisure services to reduce travel demand and support "15 minute neighbourhood (city) concept".
-Supports innovation in the workplace through digitisation, remote & flexible work practices and support hub working.
-7. Community Supports the provision of sustainable communities where and Culture local services and community facilities are easily accessible by walking, cycling and public transport.
-Ensures that community facilities and services are delivered in tandem with new residential developments.
+- Supports the integration of land use and transportation to encourage compact growth, shift to sustainable mobility and reduction in greenhouse gas emissions. - Supports the '15-Minute City' concept to reduce dependence on car use and encourage sustainable mobility. - Supports the delivery of public transport and sustainable mobility projects in the Galway Transport Strategy (GTS) such as Cross City Link, Bus Connects and the National Greenway Network in the city. - · Supports the expansion of the EV charging network

+5. Natural Heritage, Recreation and Amenity

+- Promotes nature based solutions to contribute to climate resilience - Supports the implementation of the National Biodiversity Action Plan (2017-2023), All-Ireland Pollinator Plan 2021-2025 and the Galway City Biodiversity Action Plan 2014-2024. - Supports the protection of sites of ecological importance, the protection of wildlife corridors and stepping stones and the restoration of biodiversity through green design features in the city. - Supports the development of a Green and Blue Network.

+6. Economy, Enterprise and Retail

+- Supports the transition to a low carbon economy. - Supports new employment which is aligned with climate action and the circular economy. - Supports the integration of employment, housing and sustainable transport modes. - Facilitates the development of vibrant District, Neighbourhood and Local Centres with range of retail, community and leisure services to reduce travel demand and support "15 minute neighbourhood (city) concept". - Supports innovation in the workplace through digitisation, remote & flexible work practices and support hub working.

+7. Community and Culture

-Ensure that all new community facilities and services including arts and cultural facilities, healthcare facilities and education and childcare facilities are located to be accessible by walking, cycling and public transport.
+- Supports the provision of sustainable communities where local services and community facilities are easily accessible by walking, cycling and public transport. - Ensures that community facilities and services are delivered in tandem with new residential developments. - Ensure that all new community facilities and services including arts and cultural facilities, healthcare facilities and education and childcare facilities are located to be accessible by walking, cycling and public transport.